$\texttt{immrax}$: A Parallelizable and Differentiable Toolbox for Interval Analysis and Mixed Monotone Reachability in JAX: Inclusion Module: Inclusion Function Transforms in JAX

-By treating each component of the vector input $x$ as separate variables, we can further reduce the overconservatism of the Jacobian-based approach.
+By bounding each component of the vector input $x$ as separate variables, we can further reduce the overconservatism of the Jacobian-based approach.
 The following definition helps build the mixed Jacobian-based inclusion function.